Jim Jordan wins House GOP's nomination for speaker, but deep divisions remain

 The House Republican Conference nominated Jordan by secret ballot in a closed-door meeting less than a day after Majority Leader Steve Scalise of Louisiana withdrew his candidacy.
 The conference previously voted to nominate Scalise over Jordan on Wednesday, but the majority leader failed to attract enough support to win a majority in the full House and dropped his bid by Thursday evening.

-Jordan won the support of 124 of his Republican colleagues, according to lawmakers exiting the meeting.
-His total surpassed Scalise's tally of 113 from two days ago but still fell far short of the 217 likely needed to win the speakership on the House floor.
-Rep. Austin Scott, a seven-term Georgia Republican who launched a last-minute candidacy before Friday's meeting, won roughly 80 votes, although a precise total wasn't immediately clear.
+Jordan won the support of 124 of his Republican colleagues, according to lawmakers.
+His total surpassed Scalise's tally of 113 from two days ago but still fell far short of the 217 votes that will likely be needed to win the speakership on the House floor.
+Rep. Austin Scott, a seven-term Georgia Republican, launched a last-minute protest candidacy before Friday's meeting and won roughly 80 votes.

+The next step in the process for electing a new speaker involves a vote of the full House, Democrats included.
+Scalise's nomination never got that far, since he lacked the support among his own members that would have avoided a long, drawn-out floor battle like the kind that preceded McCarthy's election earlier this year.
+Jordan will require near unanimity among Republican members to overcome united Democratic opposition.

+Whether he will ultimately have better luck than Scalise in uniting the fractured Republican conference remains to be seen, but a follow-up vote made clear that he has a steep hill to climb.
+Asked whether they plan to support Jordan in a vote of the full House, 152 GOP members said yes, and 55 said no, according to one lawmaker.

 Several moderate Republicans have said they would oppose his candidacy, leaving the future of his bid for the speaker's gavel in doubt.